junweihe99/SpaceInvader/README.md

   <li>Actor.h
 </ul>

-All implemented codes and pseudocode is recorded in report.txt file. *Disclaimer: old cold so a lot of bad practices
+All implemented codes and pseudocode is recorded in report.txt file.
+*Disclaimer: old code so there was a lot of bad practices*

 <h4>How To Use</h4>
   <ul>